NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/full_run_through.rst

 Selecting an Oil
 ................

-Clicking anywhere on the oil record in the list will select that oil.
-The final selection is recorded (and the form closed) when you click the "Select" Button
+Clicking on the oil name in the list will select that oil.
+The final selection is recorded (and the form closed) when you click the "Download" button.

 Seeing the Complete Oil Record